Psalms For Life

 This psalm gives us three wonderful gifts: a model for coupling patient waiting with impatient praying, words to articulate our deepest pain and grief to God, and a license to do so without the least positive spin or cosmetic touch-up.
 Heman holds God alone responsible for his suffering.
 And since God already knows what Heman thinks, he doesn’t want Heman to pretend otherwise out of politeness.
 Prayer helps us only as we truly open our hearts to the God who is big enough to handle our honesty, however bitter.

-Alluding to Israel’s captivity in Egypt, Heman speaks of his misery in captivity, but bereft of the unfailing love and miracles God showed his people in the Exodus.
+Alluding to Israel’s captivity in Egypt, Heman speaks of his misery in captivity, but bereft of the unfailing love and miracles God repeatedly showed his people in the Exodus.
 Clearly, God is no quick fix.
-Friendless, yet God-haunted, Heman feels like he’s drowning, suffering the very terrors God inflicted on Pharaoh.
+Friendless, yet God-haunted, Heman feels like he’s drowning, suffering the very judgment God inflicted on Pharaoh.
 But despite Heman’s bluntness, he doesn’t stop praying—perhaps because he has nowhere else to turn.
 Though still in the dark when he ends his complaint, he holds onto God, earnestly asking God to end his anguish and alienation.

 Prayer: